Stremps/audioDescription-for-blind-people/README.md

 # Audio Description Project for Visually Impaired

 ## Overview
 This project aims to validate the potential of providing targeted audio descriptions for visually impaired individuals using Head-Mounted Displays (HMDs).
-Each directory in this repository contains Python scripts designed to communicate with the ChatGPT-4o model, sending images for descriptive analysis and receiving audio outputs tailored to specific needs.
+The main directory of this project contain Python script designed to communicate with the ChatGPT-4o model, sending images for descriptive analysis and receiving audio outputs tailored to specific needs.

 ## Algorithm Options